-Lead is rather slow, but big hearted and reliable.
+- Lead is rather slow, but big hearted and reliable.
 His ability to shield against harmful rays and radiation are a frequent and useful asset to the team.

-Iron is the Metal Men's strongman.
+- Iron is the Metal Men's strongman.
 Good natured and friendly, he is the group's powerhouse.
 He is able to be shaped and formed into an infinite variety of objects to assist the team in its missions.

-Mercury is proud, egotistical, and fond of telling anyone who will listen that he is the only metal that is a liquid at room temperature.
+- Mercury is proud, egotistical, and fond of telling anyone who will listen that he is the only metal that is a liquid at room temperature.

-Tin is the smallest and weakest of the Metal Men, though he is possibly the bravest soul, and is always willing to risk his existence to aid anyone in danger.
+- Tin is the smallest and weakest of the Metal Men, though he is possibly the bravest soul, and is always willing to risk his existence to aid anyone in danger.
 As a result of his feeling inadequate, Tin stutters, although this impediment often vanishes in the heat of battle.

 - A further unofficial member of the team was "Nameless", a robot built by Tin.
 Shy and withdrawn, Nameless was Tin's "girlfriend" until her destruction in battle.

 In the course of their career, the Metal Men have fought a variety of foes, most of them robots created for evil.
 Perhaps their most unusual and deadliest for is Chemo - a walking stew of chemical waste in gigantic humanoid form, mindless and bent on destruction.
 Among their other foes are the Missile Men, the Gas Gang, B.O.L.T.S., Doctor Yes, and the Plastic Perils.

-The Metal Men's exploits have brought them worldwide acclaim.
+The Metal Men's exploits brought them worldwide acclaim.
 Doc Magnus was constantly struggling with his desire to be rid of these human-like robots and their annoying squabbles and the world's need for their unique abillities.
 He watched as they were repeatedly destroyed and then brought back to life again.

 Magnus eventually retreated into his vast, fully automated research facility and immersed himself in his work.
 However, the strain proved too much for him and he had a nervous breakdown.

 While Magnus recovered, the Metal Men continued to fight as a team.
-When he was fully back to himself, Magnus rebuilt the body of Robotman, the only survivor of the Doom Patrol at that time.
+When he was back to himself, Magnus rebuilt the body of Robotman, the only survivor of the Doom Patrol at that time.

 TV and Media